hkania/Cheiro_analyses_2024/README.md

 * `/metadata`: Includes all pertinent metadata for the Cheiro project.
 * `/paths`: Includes .txt file of paths on the DCC cluster.
 * `/reference_genome`: Includes all files used in generation of the scaffolded Cheiro reference genome.
-* `/vcf_generation`: Includes al files used in generation of the VCF files.
+* `/vcf_generation`: Includes all files used in generation of the VCF files.